ethereum/remix-project/libs/remix-analyzer/README.md

     modules(): any[];
 }
 ```
 One can import the module and use the available methods to run analysis.
-Related type descriptions can be seen [here](https://github.com/ethereum/remix/blob/master/remix-analyzer/src/types.ts).
+Related type descriptions can be seen [here](https://github.com/ethereum/remix-project/blob/master/libs/remix-analyzer/src/types.ts).

 Details of modules are explained in [official remix-ide documentation](https://remix-ide.readthedocs.io/en/latest/static_analysis.html).

 ### Contribute

-We are always open to new features or bug reports.
 Please feel free to open an issue or a pull request.

-In case you want to add some code, do have a look to our contribution guidelnes [here](https://github.com/ethereum/remix/blob/master/CONTRIBUTING.md).
-Reach us in [Gitter](https://gitter.im/ethereum/remix) in case of any queries.
+In case you want to add some code, do have a look to our contribution guidelnes [here](https://github.com/ethereum/remix-project/blob/master/CONTRIBUTING.md).
+Reach us on [Gitter](https://gitter.im/ethereum/remix) in case of any queries.

 ### License

-MIT © 2018-20 Remix Team
+MIT © 2018-21 Remix Team